jsco2t/kilo/README.md

 > One important note: _antirez's_ original editor had a goal of being functional **AND** under 1k lines.
 That's not
 > my goal.
 For me this is a learning opportunity.
 Not only to learn more about low-level console handling but also
 > to learn how the same objectives are accomplished in multiple languages.

+## License

+This project, as stated above, was started as a learning exercise.
+The code found in this repository is free for anyone else to make use of.
+For more information see the [license](./LICENSE) file in this repository.